lefnire/racer/README.md

 This is a fork of [codeparty/racer](https://github.com/codeparty/racer) maintained by [SLaks](http://slaks.net) to add features and bugfixes.

-Racer is a real-time model synchronization engine for Node.js.
+ > Racer is a real-time model synchronization engine for Node.js.
 It enables multiple users to interact with the same data objects via sophisticated conflict detection and resolution algorithms.
 At the same time, it provides a simple object accessor and event interface for writing application logic.

 Racer does not have documentation.
 For basic information, see the stock Derby documentation at http://derbyjs.com/#models

+Issues and pull requests welcome.
+For support, see the [Google Group](https://groups.google.com/forum/?fromgroups#!forum/derbyjs).

 [![Build